node-techno-lab/node-cluster/doc/crash-in-promise-rejection.md

 # Crash in promise rejection

-To avoid callback hell, we frequently use `Promises` combined with the usage of the `async/await ` pattern.
-It is a best practice to use `.catch()` or use a `try/catch` block.
+To avoid callback hell, we frequently use `Promises`.
+It is a best practice to use `.catch()` call back at the end of the `.then` chains.

-But if an error is thrown in the catch block itself, the error goes nowhere !
+But if an error is thrown in the `catch` block itself, the error goes nowhere !

+What...
+* the `Express` response middleware handler is executed successfully
+* the client does not received any error message
+* the client receives message sent by the server

+But
+* when the promise is rejected, an error is thrown in its `cacth` block
+* that error does not crash the current execution stack, because of executed in its own little stack, scheduled via event loop.
+* that error goes nowhere
+* the worker process does not crash and continue to serve next coming HTTP requests

+> Using the `async/await` does not react on the same way.
+Because in that cas we use a regular `try/catch block`.
+If an error os thrown in the catch block ....
+ToDO

+## Update the Worker code

-Update the `worker.ts`
+Update the `worker.ts` file like this

-In the Promise `cacth` callback where we send the error HTTP response to the user, the  `undefined` `strg` is accessed that throw an error
+In the Promise `.catch()` callback where we send the error HTTP response to the user, the  `undefined` `strg` is accessed that throws an error

 ```typescript
 export class WorkerProcess {